aleesang/milestone-project-final/README.md

 - [HTML](https://www.w3schools.com/html/) was used for constructing the base of the project.
 - [CSS](https://www.w3schools.com/css/) for simple styling.
-- [Boostrap](https://getbootstrap.com/) the main CSS framework used to build the responsive front-end design of the website.
+- [Boostrap](https://getbootstrap.com/) the main CSS framework used to build the responsive front-end design of the website. as well as help create an easier & cleaner look, and better responsiveness.
 - [JQuery](https://jquery.com) was used to enhance website.
 - [Google Fonts](https://fonts.google.com/) used as main fonts on website.
+- [Python](https://www.python.org/) was used to compile and utilise the logic for the project.
-- [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is the database used to store the music library.
+- [Django 2.2](https://www.djangoproject.com/) is used as the Python web framework.
-- [Flask](https://www.fullstackpython.com/flask.html) is the framework that was used to route python functions and link to the html pages.
+- [Stripe](https://stripe.com/docs/payments) is used to make secured payments at the checkout.
-- [Python](https://www.python.org/) was used to build the functions that rendered the songs from the mongodb database.
 - [python-dotenv](https://pypi.org/project/python-dotenv/) was used to store configuration in the .env file and add them to the environment variables, separate from my code.
-- [flask-share](https://flask-share.readthedocs.io/en/latest/) is used as a means to share any song on social media via the View Song Page. (this suggestion was made by my mentor Seun Owonikoko)
+- [Whitenoise](http://whitenoise.evans.io/en/stable/) is simplified static file serving for Python web apps.
+- [PostgreSQL](http://whitenoise.evans.io/en/stable/) is used as relational SQL database plugin via Heroku.
 - [Visual Studio Code](https://code.visualstudio.com/) was used to predominately build the code on Mac.
 - [GitHub](https://github.com/) was used for version control and repository housing.
 - [Heroku](https://heroku.com) was used for the deployment of website.